Design Principle: Liskov Substitution Principle(LSP)

 • should not break any functionality

+A derived class should be able to replace/substitute its base class, without altering the behavior of the implemented system.
 This way we can introduce new subclasses, without any risk of breaking existing functionality.

 This principle is important for writing robust and maintainable code.
 As it ensures that a subclass will not behave unexpectedly, compared to the superclass.